 - Toluene diisocyanate dimer (1,3-Diazetidine-2,4-dion3e,1,3bis(3-isocyanatomethylphenyl)-, CASRN 26603-40-7)

 - Toluene diisocyanate “cyclic” trimer (1,35-Triazine-2,4,6(1H,3H,5H)trione, 1,3,5-tris(3-isocyanatomethylphenyl)-, CASRN 26603-40-7)

 - Toluene diisocyanate unspecified isomers (Benzene, 1,3-diisocyanatomethyl-, CASRN 26471-62-5)

 Consumers could be exposed to these chemicals while using products containing uncured or unhardened TDI and its related compounds.
 These chemicals are used in spray-applied sealants and coatings.
 Prior to complete curing, consumers could be exposed through both skin contact and inhalation.

 Consumer products, such as coatings, elastomers, adhesives, and sealants, may contain TDI in residual amounts (less than or equal to 0.1 percent by weight).
 EPA believes that the use of any of these chemical substances in consumer products above current levels could significantly increase human exposure, and that such increase should not occur without opportunity for EPA review and control as appropriate.

-Consumers should review Safety Data Sheets and other technical product information, including product labels, to determine whether a manufacturer reports the use of TDI.
+Consumers should review Safety Data Sheets (PDF) and other technical product information, including product labels, to determine whether a manufacturer reports the use of TDI.
 Consumers should also use caution when considering products that are labeled “For Professional Use.”
 As professional products, they may contain high levels of isocyanates, the family of chemicals that includes TDI and related compounds.

 Q7.
 Are importers and processors of these chemical substances as part of articles (manufactured goods) included in this proposed SNUR?